ladpriteshkumar/Learn-Python/README.md

 # Learn-Python

-## How to check python is installed in your Mschine ?
+## How to check python is installed in your Machine ?